NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   fixing mistakes when creating walls for scenes.
 - [Wall Height](https://foundryvtt.com/packages/wall-height/) - Adds two fields to the wall menu - Wall Height (Top) and Wall Height (Bottom).
 When set up, tokens with an elevation higher than the Top can see over the wall, while tokens with an elevation lower can see under the Bottom.
-Extremely useful when combined with [Multilevel Tokens](https://foundryvtt.com/packages/multilevel-tokens/) to automatically adjust token elevation.1
+Extremely useful when combined with [Multilevel Tokens](https://foundryvtt.com/packages/multilevel-tokens/) to automatically adjust token elevation.